Advertisement

 Back to Pills, Pearls & Patients (3P)

 Hello and welcome to the next episode of 3P, Pills, Pearls and Patients.
-I'm your host, Dr. Marina Malak.
-And today's episode is on Approach to Fatty Liver.
+Today is the second episode in the mini series on elderly patients.

 ...